 Tip 5: Remember, the Elderly Want Your Help

 Learning about technology for the first time can be frustrating for seniors.
-A calm, cool demeanor can go a long way toward making the learning journey less frustrating for inquisitive older learners.
+A calm, cool demeanour can go a long way toward making the learning journey less frustrating for inquisitive older learners.

 Also, when teaching seniors about technology, remember to repeat key concepts.
 A large amount of new information can easily overwhelm those who are learning about technology for the first time.
 Repeating key concepts makes it easier for older learners to remember key points and reinforces the most important bits of information.